 You may associate both meditation and prayer with formal institutions that call for you to sit, kneel, fold your hands in a specific way, and follow other set guidelines.
 While you can do these practices if they feel right to you, both prayer and meditation are available to you at all times.
 You can pray while sitting at your desk at work, and you can meditate while going on a walk.
 Like with all spiritual practices, the best path is always what feels right to you deep inside.

 The Bottom Line

-Spiritual well-being is more than being religious or following specific guidelines for how to live your life.
-Spiritual well-being is the relationship you have with yourself, a higher power, and the world as a whole.
-It means finding personal fulfillment, aligning with your life purpose, and living for something outside of yourself.
-When you focus on spiritual well-being, you foster more resilience and experience more happiness in your daily life.
+Enjoying spiritual wellness is more than being religious or following specific guidelines for how to live your life.
+It’s a lifelong process of fostering a healthy relationship with yourself, a higher power, and the world as a whole.
+It means finding personal fulfillment and inner peace, aligning with your spiritual life purpose, and living for something outside of yourself.
+When you focus on spiritual wellness, you foster more resilience and experience more happiness in your daily life.

 Passionate about lifelong learning?
 At Skill & Care®, we provide high-quality resources for personal and professional development, carefully curated by educational experts to help you reach your full potential.
 Visit our learning platform today to explore our latest courses and resources.